MattL-NZ/Flutter-Provider-Starter/README.md

-# A Flutter starter project using Provider State Management and get_it Dependency Injection
+# Flutter starter project using Provider and get_it Dependency Injection

 This is a starter project for building apps with the Provider state management framework.
 Instead of using the default dependency injection Provider uses, we are using get_it,